SergeyMi37/zapm/README.md

 cmd-add - add command
 cmd-del - delete command

-## This solution can replace not only the zpm shell but also the main terminal shell.
+This solution can replace not only the zpm shell but also the main terminal shell.
 For me it almost happened ;-)
-The solution for contest in the competition uses multi-model:
-- Object (
-- Relational (
-- Key-Value (